“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 And the most likely candidate to purchase a property is someone who has done so before!

-A buyer’s list is also something that you truly own, unlike your listings on other websites.
+A buyer’s list is also something that you truly own.

 It takes time to grow a buyer’s list, but you should be sure you start one right away.